Topics Map > Human Resource System (HRS) > Benefits Administration

 - Use effective date as the FSA or ADM event.

-- 9-month and 19-bi-weekly employees: make sure to put on an override and divide the annual election over the remaining pay periods in calendar year.
+- 20 payroll employees: make sure to put on an override and divide the annual election over the remaining pay periods in calendar year.
 Make sure to subtract any deductions already taken.
 This assumes they are returning in the Fall.
 FSA deductions are not taken on summer session or summer service appointments.
 Examples:

 - Employee’s FSA coverage begins 4/1/21 and elects $500 annual contribution.
-You will need to override and divide the $500 over 5 months (April, May, September, October, November deductions).
+You will need to override and divide the $500 over the 5 months of biweekly contributions (April, May, September, October, November).

 - Employee's annual election was $500.
 Effective 4/1/21 the employee changes the annual amount to $650, but has already contributed $200.
-Divide the remainder, $450, over 5 months (April, May, September, October, November deductions) and enter the override into HRS.
+Divide the remainder, $450, over the 5 months of biweekly contributions (April, May, September, October, November) and enter the override into HRS.

 5. Based on the request from the employee, please check the appropriate enrollment reason box on the form.